-On February 8, 2019, the DNB Acquisition closed and was financed through a combination of \$2.1 billion of common equity financing provided by the Consortium and Black Knight, Inc., \$1.1 billion of preferred equity from preferred equity sources and \$4.0 billion of debt financing from various lenders.
-Of our previously disclosed \$900.0 million commitment to purchase common equity of Dun & Bradstreet, we retained and funded a \$505.6 million investment (the "Dun & Bradstreet Investment"), representing 24.5% of the outstanding common equity of Dun & Bradstreet, and syndicated the remainder to other investors.
+On February 8, 2019, we closed on our previously announced acquisition of DNB (the "DNB Acquisition").
+The DNB Acquisition was financed through a combination of \$2.1 billion of common equity financing provided to DNB's ultimate parent and acquirer Star Parent, L.P. ("Star") by a consortium of investors including Cannae and various other investors, \$1.1 billion of preferred equity in a wholly-owned subsidiary of Star from various sources and \$4.0 billion of debt financing from various lenders.
+The proceeds were used by Star and its subsidiaries to purchase DNB (collectively with Star and its subsidiaries, "Dun & Bradstreet").

+Of our previously disclosed \$900.0 million commitment to purchase common equity of Star, we retained and funded a \$505.6 million investment (the "Dun & Bradstreet Investment"), representing 24.5% of the outstanding common equity of Dun & Bradstreet, and syndicated the remainder to other investors.
 We funded the Dun & Bradstreet Investment through a combination of cash on hand and borrowings on the Margin Loan and FNF Revolver.
-On the closing date, the Company recorded income of \$9.1 million for syndication fees from DNB which is recorded in Other income in our Condensed Consolidated Statement of Operations for the three months ended March 31, 2019.
+On the closing date, we recorded income of \$9.1 million for syndication fees from DNB which is recorded in Other income in our Condensed Consolidated Statement of Operations for the six months ended June 30, 2019.
+We also recorded a reduction in our investment of \$2.9 million for our ratable portion of the syndication fees capitalized as equity issuance costs by Dun & Bradstreet.

 In April 2019, we syndicated an additional \$2.6 million of our Dun & Bradstreet Investment to other investors resulting in a reduction in the Company's ownership to 24.3% of the outstanding common equity of Dun & Bradstreet.